jashburn8020/getting-started/python/README.md

 - Create a GitHub repository
   - for simplicity, the repository name will be the project directory name
   - you may use the the `gitignore` file here as your initial `.gitignore` file in the repository
+  - you may also generate your `.gitignore` file from <https://gitignore.io/>
 - Clone GitHub repository to the project's parent directory
 - Confirm Python 3 has already been installed
   - `python3 --version`